derek-walter/EnergyPolicy/README.md

 What to Predict?

 - Budget:
-Database entries were strings with no repetative structure
+Database entries were strings with no repetitive structure

 - Duration:
 Needed completed policies with populated 'start' and 'end' variables (also strings, but tame ones)